 “American Women Rebuilding France” 1917-1924 – A powerful exhibition of historic photos and black-and-white film footage depicting France’s devastated Picardy region post-WWI and the American women volunteers working with the population who helped rebuild it.

-In addition, a partnership and research network have recently been established with an English university to explore the appeal Paris has always had in many spheres.
+A partnership and research network have been established with an English university to explore the appeal Paris has always had in many spheres.
 This collaboration will produce ...